pachyderm/pachyderm/doc/docs/master/how-tos/basic-data-operations/sql-ingest.md

 - **Strings**

-    * CSV: Keep in mind when parsing your CSVs in your user code, that we escape `"` with `""` in CSV files.
+    * CSV: Keep in mind when parsing your CSVs in your user code that we escape `"` with `""` in CSV files.

         ***Example***